techBoolo/algorithms-using-javascript/README.md

   `touch ./algorithms/anagrams.js`

-- when you finish the implementation, run the test again and check it all the tests have passed.
+- when you finish the implementation, run the test again and check if all the tests have passed.

   `npm run test`

-- you can always check the solutions in the github repo for a hint, if you get stuck
+- if you get stuck. you can always check the solutions in the github repo for a hint.

 ## Congratulation you have done it.

-#### Then you know what to do next  _**Loop**_
+#### Then you know what to do next  _**'Loop'**_

 # Next

-We will see how to organize your solutions when you have more than one solution for an algorithm.
+We will see how to organize our solutions when we have more than one algorithm solution for a given problem.